umbraco/UmbracoDocs/Documentation/Reference/Querying/index.md

 _DynamicNode provides a fast, dynamic way to query Content which resides in the website cache. uQuery has a broader api, which covers content, media, members and relations, but does not have the focused query and filtering DynamicNode has._

 ##[DynamicNode](DynamicNode/index.md)
 DynamicNode is the dynamic access to all the data stored in your Umbraco website.
-Also know as the Model of your site.
+Also known as the Model of your site.
 Model represents the page, currently being rendered, and is usually referenced on Templates or Macros

 ##[uQuery](uQuery/index.md)